 With the right management our woodlands will be better for wildlife and people. c.
 Duncan Clark/Scottish Wildlife Trust The Scottish Wildlife Trust is inviting comments from…

-Cumbernauld Living Landscape is working with North Lanarkshire Council to improve woodlands in selected locations across the town.
+Cumbernauld Living Landscape has been working with North Lanarkshire Council to improve woodlands in selected locations across the town.

 The improved woodland will create better homes for wildlife, providing more food and shelter for insects, birds and small mammals.The woodlands will become safer, more natural and attractive spaces for people to enjoy.

-The first woodland management project is taking place at Broadwood.
-It aims to boost wildlife and enhance woodland adjacent to proposed access improvement projects.
+The first woodland management project took place at Broadwood, with the aim of boosting local wildlife and enhancing woodland adjacent to proposed access improvement projects.
 The project will improve the species diversity of the woodland, remove trees vulnerable to storm damage and increase the overall resilience of the woodlands near the popular recreational area at Broadwood Loch.

-No, the woodland management work at this site has nothing to do with building houses.
+No, our woodland management work has nothing to do with building houses.

-Yes, the route around Broadwood Loch will remain open to pedestrian access however some footpaths within the woodlands will be closed for safety reasons due to forestry operations.
-There will be no public vehicle access to the car park from Monday – Friday while the works are carried out.
-Car park will re-open at weekends.
+The route around Broadwood Loch remained open to pedestrian access however some footpaths within the woodlands were closed for safety reasons due to forestry operations.
+There was no public vehicle access to the car park from Monday – Friday while the works were carried out.
+The car park re-opened at weekends.

 Road closures and traffic management may be required to safely undertake tree removal along roadside verges.

-The works within Broadwood Loch anticipated to take 3-4 weeks, with the wider woodland improvements along Westfield Road and Craiglinn expected to be completed by late October.
+The works within Broadwood Loch took around 4 weeks, with the wider woodland improvements along Westfield Road and Craiglinn completed by the end of November.